Raku/doc/CONTRIBUTING.md

 The app *does* automatically convert the SASS file to CSS, so it's handy to use for that as well.

-Mojolicious is written in Perl 5, so assuming that you use [`cpanm`](https://metacpan.org/pod/App::cpanminus), install this now:
+Mojolicious is written in Perl, so assuming that you use [`cpanm`](https://metacpan.org/pod/App::cpanminus), install this now: